cabooster/DeepCAD-RT/About.md

 ### Our Contribution

-We present a versatile method DeepCAD-RT to denoise fluorescence images with rapid processing speed that can be incorporated with the microscope acquisition system to achieve real-time denoising.
+We present a versatile method **DeepCAD-RT** to denoise fluorescence images with rapid processing speed that can be incorporated with the microscope acquisition system to achieve real-time denoising.
 Our method is based on deep self-supervised learning and the original low-SNR data can be directly used for training convolutional networks, making it particularly advantageous in functional imaging where the sample is undergoing fast dynamics and capturing ground-truth data is hard or impossible.
 We have demonstrated extensive experiments including calcium imaging in mice, zebrafish, and flies, cell migration observations, and the imaging of a new genetically encoded ATP sensor, covering both 2D single-plane imaging and 3D volumetric imaging.
 Qualitative and quantitative evaluations show that our method can substantially enhance fluorescence time-lapse imaging data and permit high-sensitivity imaging of biological dynamics beyond the shot-noise limit.

-## Performance
+## Results

 <center><h3>1.
 DeepCAD-RT massively improves the imaging SNR of neuronal population recordings in the zebrafish brain</h3></center>